L'Arc Macau

-The L'Arc Macau is a hotel and casino in Sé, Macau, China.
+The L'Arc Macau, L'Arc Casino or Le Royal Arc is a hotel and casino in Sé, Macau, China.

-The casino and hotel is 53 floors, has 283 rooms, and is located across from the Wynn Hotel and Casino.
+The casino and hotel has 53 floors, is 217-metre-tall (712 ft), and has 283 rooms, and is located across from the Wynn Hotel and Casino.
 The architecture is Portuguese-influenced, with a distinctively large pot of gold in its lobby.

 History

 L'Arc Macau opened on 20 September 2009.